 Abercrombie & Fitch Co.
-(ANF:US), the teen-clothing retailer, fell to the lowest price in more than 19 months after reporting first-quarter revenue that missed analysts’ estimates and saying same-store sales will decline this fiscal year amid weakness in Europe.
+(ANF:US), the operator of more than 800 teen-clothing stores, fell after posting first-quarter revenue that trailed analysts’ estimates and saying weakness in Europe will hurt same-store sales this year.

-“While we are disappointed that European sales trends remain challenging in a very difficult macroeconomic environment, we are largely satisfied with our overall performance for the quarter in that context,” Chairman and Chief Executive Officer Mike Jeffries said in today’s statement.
+“While we are disappointed that European sales trends remain challenging in a very difficult macroeconomic environment, we are largely satisfied with our overall performance for the quarter in that context,” Abercrombie Chairman and Chief Executive Officer Mike Jeffries said in the statement.

-The company reported first-quarter adjusted profit of 3 cents a share, beating the average estimate of 1 cent, and left its forecast for the year unchanged at $3.50 to $3.75 a share.
+Abercrombie reported adjusted first-quarter profit of 3 cents a share, beating the average estimate of 1 cent, and left its profit forecast for the year unchanged at as much as $3.75 a share.